The GSE/GSM Ratings

 The Navy Gas Turbine Systems Technician rating was established in 1978.

-Gas Turbine Systems Technicians are broken down into two seperate ratings with one who's core is electrical and the other mechanical.
+Gas Turbine Systems Technicians are broken down into two separate ratings with one whose core is electrical (GSE) and the other mechanical (GSM).
 GSs operate, repair, and perform organizational and intermediate maintenance on gas turbine engines, main propulsion machinery (including gears, shafting, and controllable pitch propellers), assigned auxiliary equipment, propulsion control systems, assigned electrical and electronic circuitry up to the printed circuit, and alarm and warning circuitry.

 Gas Turbine Systems Technicians (Electrical) operate, repair and perform organizational and intermediate maintenance on electrical components of gas turbine engines, main propulsion machinery, auxiliary equipment, propulsion control systems, and assigned electrical and electronic circuitry up to the printed circuit and alarm warning circuitry.
 They operate electric plant main and propulsion control equipment, and they locate circuit failures and replace parts.